How to Become a Data Analyst with No Experience: Step-By-Step Guide

-Written by: Eshika Shah
+Written by: Eshika Shah - Software Engineer 1 at Intuit

-30 Min Read
+26 Min Read

-Is It Possible To Become a Data Analyst With No Experience?
+Is It Possible to Become a Data Analyst with No Experience?

 Yes.
 The industry’s diversity and growing demand for data analysts present opportunities for newcomers.
 If people put in the work, are willing to learn, and have access to the right training materials, they can acquire the abilities and information required to succeed in this field.

-How to Become a Data Analyst With No Experience?
+How to Become a Data Analyst with No Experience?

 Not everyone can afford to obtain a professional certificate or a degree.
 If you don’t have the skills and expertise needed to become a data analyst but can’t afford to spend the time or money on education, here’s how to do it.
 Follow these steps to get the knowledge you need for a career as a data analyst.